 My life so far has been guided by a never-ending web of dichotomies: Born by the ocean and raised in the mountains, brought up by a computer technician and an artist, it seems natural that I would spend my time weaving together opposites.
 I believe that things we see as antithetical are normally one and the same, and in pursuit of my lifelong passion of understanding what it means to be human, I've found you need a little bit of science and art.

-For most of my youth I was told to choose, to pick one thing, that my interests were too all over the place: in high school I enrolled concurrently in nine years worth of four different languages, later directed a business that funded a gamut of international work, taught myself piano and produced an original album, conducted neurosurgical research, had art in galleries, and am currently following my dream becoming a physician, the first in my family.
+For most of my youth I was told to choose, to pick one thing, that my interests were too all over the place: in high school I enrolled concurrently in nine years worth of four different languages, later directed a business that funded a gamut of international work, at 17 taught myself piano and produced an original album, conducted neurosurgical research as an undergraduate, had over half a dozen solo art exhibitions, and am currently following my dream becoming a physician, the first in my family.